webplatform/docs/css/functions/cross-fade/index.md

 standardization_status: 'W3C Working Draft'
 summary: 'The CSS cross-fade() function can be used to blend two images at a defined transparency.'
 tags:
-  0: CSS
+  - CSS_Functions
-  1: Functions
+  - CSS
-  3: Graphics
+  - Graphics
 uri: css/functions/cross-fade

 ---